diversity & inclusion

 visiting medical student scholarship

 Brown University and Hasbro Children’s Hospital is proud to sponsor the Diversity in Medicine Visiting Student Scholarship.
-Every year, qualified underrepresented students (URM) are selected from a competitive applicant pool to receive this scholarship to help pay for costs associated with doing away rotations at Brown.
-Med students who are interested in applying for residency at Brown are encouraged to apply.
-Those students will be paired up with resident and faculty members of the Brown Minority Housestaff Association (BMHA) for mentorship.
-Students can choose from a variety of visiting electives listed here.
+Every year, qualified URM students are selected from a competitive applicant pool to receive this scholarship to help pay for costs associated with doing away rotations at Brown.
+Medical students who are interested in applying for residency at Brown are encouraged to apply.
+Those students will be paired up with resident and faculty members of the BMHA for mentorship.
+Students can choose from a variety of visiting electives.
 We strongly encourage students interested in this scholarship to apply for away rotations early.
-Questions about this scholarship should be directed to email@example.com [Institutional restrictions due to COVID-19 do not permit visiting electives this year, and are consistent with the national specialty guidance for the AY2020-21 Recruitment cycle and interview season .]
+Questions about this scholarship should be directed to firstname.lastname@example.org [Unfortunately, institutional restrictions due to COVID-19 do not permit visiting electives for AY2020-21, consistent with national guidance for the AY2020-21 recruitment cycle.]